enetsee/facet-plot-alpha/README.md

 The main idea behind the library is that a wide variety of different plots can be created by composing a small set of primitive visual marks and that data can be encoded as some visual attribute of those marks.
+Some [examples created with the library can be found here.](https://enetsee.github.io/facet-plot-alpha/)

 Once a plot is declared, it can be 'compiled' with some appropriate data to generate a [`Scenegraph`](https://github.com/enetsee/facet-scenegraph-alpha).